AguaClara/UASB/UASB_Manual_Spring2018.md

 No need to have the in-text citation twice.
 Include it at the end of both statements only.
 </div>

-Currently in the United States, effective municipal wastewater treatment facilities have long retention times, require large land areas, and have a high fixed cost per capita ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).
+Currently in the United States, effective municipal wastewater treatment facilities have long retention times, require large land areas, and have a high fixed cost per capita.
 Due to economy of scales, small systems have even higher fixed costs per capita and these high fixed costs make conventional wastewater treatment systems inaccessible for small communities.
 Many cities in the global south forgo wastewater treatment altogether due to the high cost and instead discharge untreated wastewater to the environment ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).
 Research and development of small-scale and decentralized wastewater treatment methods should be prioritized in order to make wastewater treatment accessible for all communities.

 <div class="alert alert-block alert-danger">
 Condense in-text citations
 </div>

-Upflow Anaerobic Sludge Blanket (UASB) reactors are conventionally used as a preliminary wastewater treatment process to clarify wastewater by removing suspended solids and reducing organic matter ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).
-UASB reactors rely on gravity to clarify wastewater, biological processes to remove organic matter and convert it to biogas, and are less energy intensive than other forms of preliminary wastewater treatment that use aerobic processes.
+UASB reactors, used as a preliminary wastewater treatment process to clarify wastewater, remove suspended solids and reduce organic matter ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).
+UASB reactors rely on gravity to clarify wastewater and biological processes to remove organic matter and convert it to biogas.
+They are less energy intensive than other forms of preliminary wastewater treatment that use aerobic processes.
 A byproduct of the biological processes in UASB reactors is methane.
 Methane is a potent greenhouse gas, but if collected, can be used as a fuel or burned and safely released into the atmosphere.

 <div class="alert alert-block alert-danger">
 Move the USAB acronym definition to the first use and then delete this one.